 LIFE CYCLE: Grizzly bears can live 20 to 25 years.

 POPULATION TREND: Between 1850 and 1970, grizzlies were eliminated from 98 percent of their original range.
-Populations plummeted from an estimated high of 50,000 to between 800 and 1,200 today.
-Because of this dramatic decline, their populations in the contiguous U.S. were listed as threatened under the Endangered Species Act in 1975.
+Populations plummeted from an estimated high of 50,000 to between 1,500 and 1,700 today.
+Because of this dramatic decline, their populations in the contiguous United States were listed as threatened under the Endangered Species Act in 1975.